Adapting Foundation Vision-Language Models to Medical Diagnosis via Query-Driven Expert Bridging: Experimental Results

-Beyond adapting general-purpose VLMs to the medical domain, we also assessed the ability of MedBridge and other adaptation methods to adapt in-domain pretrained VLMs, i.e., VLMs that have already been further pre-trained on medical datasets, to new medical datasets for diagnosing both previously seen and unseen diseases.
+\textbf{In-Domain Adaptation:} We also assessed the ability of MedBridge and other adaptation methods to adapt in-domain pre-trained VLMs, i.e., VLMs that have already been further pre-trained on medical datasets, to new medical datasets for diagnosing both previously seen and unseen diseases.
 To this end, we used CheXzero~\cite{tiu2022chexzero}, a self-supervised CLIP-based model pre-trained on the MIMIC-CXR dataset~\cite{johnson2019mimic}.
-Since the diseases in CheXpert Plus and RSNA Pneumonia datasets are also present in MIMIC-CXR, we used them to assess in-domain adaptation on seen diseases.
+Since the diseases in CheXpert Plus are also present in MIMIC-CXR, we used them to assess in-domain adaptation on seen diseases.
 In contrast, COVID-19 represents an unseen disease for the CheXzero model, thus, we utilized the COVIDx CXR-4 dataset to evaluate in-domain adaptation to unseen disease.
-We also investigated performance under varying amounts of labeled training data.
-We reported MedBridge with five best-performed adaptation methods here, with full results in Sec.~A.2.
-As Table~\ref{tab:in_data_efficiency} indicates, in-domain adaptation achieved an overall higher diagnostic accuracy compared to cross-domain adaptation due to the reduced domain gap.
-Existing adaptation methods performed best for the in-domain adaptation with seen diseases, i.e., CheXpert Plus and RSNA Pneumonia, as they were primarily designed for in-domain use.
+We also investigated performance under varying amounts of labeled training data. \cref{tab:in_data_efficiency} reported the performance of MedBridge and six best-performed adaptation baselines.
+In-domain adaptation achieved an overall higher diagnostic accuracy compared to cross-domain adaptation due to the reduced domain gap.
+Existing adaptation methods performed well for the in-domain adaptation with seen diseases, i.e., CheXpert, as they were primarily designed for in-domain use.
 MedBridge achieved comparably high performance on the seen diseases.
-Notably, on the unseen disease (COVID-19), MedBridge achieved a significantly higher performance of an AUC score of 78.18\%, outperforming the second-best adaptation method by 5\%, while maintaining stable results across varying training data proportions.
+Notably, in the case of the unseen disease (COVID-19), MedBridge achieved a significantly higher performance, with an AUC score of 78.1\%, outperforming the second-best adaptation method by 5\% while maintaining stable results across varying training data proportions.
 Given the common data scarcity in the medical domain, this setting reflects real-world needs for rapid adaptation to emerging diseases, highlighting the efficiency and practical utility of MedBridge in clinical applications.